Skip to main content

 No change

-For a more in-depth look at the monthly changes to our data please see the link to the supporting data below.
+For a more in-depth look at the monthly changes to our data please see the link to the index history below.